butsugiri/chainer-rnn-ner/README.md

 Note that this repo is not re-implementation of these models.

-The purpose of implementing models is to see how the performance improves when I change the model architecture from simple models to more complicated models, which are reported to perform well (e.g. LSTM --> Bidirectional LSTM --> Bidirectional LSTM with Character-Encoding)
+The purpose of implementing models is to see how the performance improves when I complicate model architectures (e.g. LSTM --> Bidirectional LSTM --> Bidirectional LSTM with Character-Encoding)

 I suppose that this model can be applied to other (sequential labeling) tasks, but I have not yet tried.